The Affinity Outsourcing Blog

 Get your regular dose of all things accounting outsourcing, practice growth, and client servicing.

-Affinity Outsourcing: How Smart Businesses Are Solving the Talent Gap How Much Do Accountants Really Earn?
+Behind the Payslip: Accountant Salaries and Economic Growth How Much Do Accountants Really Earn?
 And What It Means for Growing Firms in 2025 The latest breakdown from ICAEW Jobs provides a timely look at what accountants across the UK are earning, from trainees to fully qualified professionals.
 Whether you’re managing a small practice or scaling an established firm, the findings raise an important question: Is traditional in-house hiring still the most efficient way to grow your team?
 Let’s explore what the numbers reveal and how firms can respond strategically. 📊 Trainee Salaries: A Rising Investment According to ICAEW, trainee salaries now typically range from £18,000 to £28,000 per year, with the average graduate salary leaning toward the higher end of that scale.
 While that may seem manageable on paper, the true cost of a trainee extends far beyond base salary.
 Firms must also factor in: ✔️ Training time ✔️ Supervision by senior staff ✔️ Software access ✔️ Admin and onboarding costs “Salary expectations for trainee roles are gradually rising, and competition for talent remains strong in many areas.” — ICAEW In short, you’re investing a lot, before seeing a real return. 💼 Modest Increases in the Early Years ICAEW highlights that the salary gap between new trainees and those with a year or two of experience is fairly narrow, meaning progression may feel slow for employees and costly for employers still funding their development.
 “A relatively narrow range of salaries… reflects the limited experience of trainees and the structured nature of pay bands within firms.”
 That creates both retention risk and a question of ROI for firms: how long before a junior team member becomes profitable? 🎓 Qualification = Big Salary Jump One of the biggest shifts comes post-qualification.
 Once an ACA or ACCA designation is achieved, salaries can climb to £40,000–£50,000+, depending on role and location.
 That’s a big leap, but also a big retention challenge.
 Without clear growth opportunities or strong culture, it’s no surprise that many newly qualified accountants exit practice altogether for in-house or consulting roles. 🏢 Big Firms Pay More, But Not Without Cost Yes, large firms tend to pay better, but they also face higher churn.
 ICAEW notes that working environments, career development and well-being are becoming key differentiators, especially among younger talent.
 For smaller practices, that means it’s not just about matching salary, it’s about offering a more human experience, with real flexibility and less burnout.
 But even with those advantages, there’s a limit to how fast you can scale internally. 🌍 Where Outsourcing Comes In When you consider the time, cost, and management involved in hiring, it’s clear why many accountancy firms are now choosing to outsource routine work to qualified offshore teams. ✅ It’s not just about saving on salary, it’s about: Avoiding recruitment delays Reducing supervision time Getting work done faster and more reliably Freeing your team to focus on high-value advisory Instead of paying £28k+ for a trainee who needs hand-holding, you could be working with experienced professionals from day one, for a similar or lower monthly cost.

 Affinity Outsourcing: How Smart Businesses Are Solving the Talent Gap From accountants to admins, businesses across the world are facing the same challenge: there just aren’t enough skilled people to go around.
 And it’s not going away anytime soon.
 In fact, 75% of employers globally say they can’t find the talent they need.
 And by 2030, the global talent shortage could cost businesses more than £6.5 trillion in lost revenue.
 So, how are smart businesses staying ahead when everyone’s chasing the same shrinking pool of talent?
 Let’s break it down.
 1. They’re Outsourcing Smarter Outsourcing isn’t just for big corporations anymore.
 It’s the go-to strategy for businesses that want to stay lean, agile, and competitive, without compromising on quality.
 At Affinity Outsourcing, we see it every day: Accountancy firms looking for support with compliance work Businesses needing help with payroll, admin, or back-office tasks Managers tired of burning time (and budget) on endless hiring rounds With the right outsourcing partner, you can access experienced professionals who just get it, without the cost or commitment of a full-time hire.
 2. They’re Going Global 🌍 Here’s a secret: top-tier talent isn’t always on your doorstep.
 Many companies are now tapping into international expertise, especially in places like India, where skills, education, and dedication are in strong supply.
 U.S. accounting firms, for example, are increasingly building offshore teams to ease the pressure and it’s working.
 It’s not about cutting corners.
 It’s about working smarter and building sustainable teams that support your growth.
 3. They’re Hiring for Skills, Not Just CVs The world’s changing fast, and smart hiring is keeping up.
 Instead of obsessing over degrees or fancy job titles, businesses are asking: “Can this person actually do the job?”
 And it’s paying off.
 81% of employers are now embracing skills-based hiring, opening doors to a wider, more diverse talent pool.
 4. They’re Leveraging Tech to Fill the Gaps When you can’t find people, tech can help.
 From automation tools and cloud platforms to AI-assisted workflows, businesses are streamlining operations to reduce dependency on hard-to-fill roles.
 And here’s the thing, outsourcing partners like us already use that tech.
 So, you’re not just getting extra hands, you’re getting extra brainpower, tools, and efficiency.
 The Talent Gap Isn’t Going Anywhere But it doesn’t have to hold you back.
 With the right strategy—outsourcing, global talent, smart hiring, and tech—you can stop scrambling and start scaling.
 At Affinity Outsourcing, we help businesses like yours bridge the gap without breaking the bank.
 Whether you need ongoing support or want to dip your toes in with a free trial, we’re ready when you are.
 Skilled support Flexible setup Zero stress Let’s take the weight off your shoulders.